alexlaverty/laverty-mcgree-family-history/index.md

 <img src="photos/laverty_farm.jpg">

-They sold the farm around INSERT_YEAR and these days it has been subdivided into 3 seperate plots.
+They sold the farm and these days it has been subdivided into 3 seperate plots.

 This is an aerial photo of the farm from google maps